APJansen/GroCo/README.md

 - something like `GroupReduce`, reducing equivariance to a subgroup, but rather than pooling keep all the features (merge with channel axis)

 # References

+GroCo was inspired by [the original paper on group convolutions by Taco Cohen and Max Welling](http://proceedings.mlr.press/v48/cohenc16.html) and the book, lectures and notebooks on the geometric deep learning by Michael Bronstein, Joan Bruna, Taco Cohen and Petar Veličković, found [here](https://geometricdeeplearning.com), which I highly recommend.

+The implementation by the authors themselves is in Chainer/Tensorflow 1, [GrouPy](https://github.com/tscohen/GrouPy).
+There is also another Keras implementation [keras-gcnn](https://github.com/basveeling/keras-gcnn) that I came across while developing this.
+Here we expand the functionality, to 3D convolutions, transpose convolutions, and hopefully eventually all of Keras's convolutional and related layers.

 - <a name="groupconv"/> Group Equivariant Convolutional Networks, Taco Cohen and Max Welling, 2016, [PMLR 48:2990-2999](http://proceedings.mlr.press/v48/cohenc16.html)